mosip/mosip-infra/deployment/sandbox-v2/test/prereg/prereg_check.md

 1. Enter your email or phone no to create an account.

-1. Check the "I'm not a robot" checkbox and click on "Send OTP" button.
-You receive a one-time-password (OTP) over email or phone if you have configured your Email and SMS gateways.

 1. Enter the OTP that you received via email/sms  in the selected box, or enter `111111` for Proxy OTP mode.

 1. Accept the Terms and Condition and `CONTINUE` after filling the demographic data.